nicklouko/Simple-DLL-Injector/README.md

-Simple DLL injector.
-It injects a DLL to the target process using LoadLibrary, a function provided by the Windows API and loads a library module into the address space of the calling process returning a handle to the module.
+Simple DLL injector that creates a thread to the target process and injects the specified DLL from the path  using LoadLibraryA, a function provided by the Windows API that loads a library module into the address space of the calling process and returns a handle to the module.